william-spongberg/COMP30019-Project-2/README.md

 - Randomly offsets the x vertices to create a stretching and deforming effect
 - Has a random chance to discard all pixels, creating a flickering effect, just like a broken TV
 - Overlays the result with black bars using dithering, just like CRTs have
-- Enables GPU instancing, which in conjunction with [Glitch.cs](Assets/Scripts/Shaders/Glitch.cs) can create a glitchy afterimage effect by randomly displacing instances around the NPC.

 It has several different properties for fine-tuning:
 - **_Texture**: for the texture to be given to the shader